kckoh/cpp_tutorial/Best_practice.md

 #char
 29. Always put stand-alone chars in single quotes (e.g. ‘t’ or ‘\n’, not “t” or “\n”).
 This helps the compiler optimize more effectively.

+#const
+30. Any variable that should not be modifiable after initialization and whose initializer is known at compile-time should be declared as constexpr.
+31. Any variable that should not be modifiable after initialization and whose initializer is not known at compile-time should be declared as const.